handee/abercompsci-cheatsheets/README.md

 * Launching applications (?)

 ## Support
 The macOS and Linux machines are managed by Computer Science Support (CS Support).
 If you have a problem with a machine, please contact CS Suport by email [cs-support@aber.ac.uk](mailto:cs-support@aber.ac.uk).
-Tell them which machine you are working on; you can find that information FIXME.
+Tell them which machine you are working on; you can find that information on the machine.

 You can also ask for help via the [Aber Comp Sci Q & A Facebook](https://www.facebook.com/groups/acs.qa/) group.